Skill Demand Index

 Salary data for Lead Generation is still accumulating.

-The most common pairings are Digital Marketing, Product Marketing, Growth Marketing, B2B Marketing, Marketing Strategy.
+The most common pairings are Digital Marketing, Content Creation, Social Media Management, HubSpot, Marketing Experience.
 Strengthening these alongside Lead Generation improves your fit across more positions.

-Top roles: Marketing, Other, Sales.
-Marketing positions have the highest demand at 85% of all Lead Generation jobs.
+Top roles: Marketing, Sales, Other.
+Marketing positions have the highest demand at 82% of all Lead Generation jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.